Insanely high memory and I/O usage after upgrading from 11 to 12

 You did mention crashes.
 Maybe your problem is partly related to whatever causes the crashes, and that is quite possibly not directly the fault of Firefox, but some other software.

-- Do you get crashes in Troubleshoot Firefox issues using Safe Mode ?
+- Do you get crashes in safe mode ?

 - if not then that gives some clues as to what needs investigating